a-drs/A-DRS/Hard Drive Duplicate Files 2(Assignment 5 - Version 2)/readme.txt

 The user is asked to enter complete path of initial directory or drive.

 Steps :
-1)the folder L3_5_V2 is the eclipse project that can be imported into workspace 2)l3_5_2_program contains the java code 3)l3_5_2_output includes a sample output.
+1)the folder L3_5_V2 is the eclipse project that can be imported into workspace, run using drive.java 2)l3_5_2_program contains the java code 3)l3_5_2_output includes a sample output.